What the Latest Tax Law Changes Mean for You in 2026 and Beyond

 • Income thresholds and limitations still apply, particularly for higher earners and specified service businesses

-Because eligibility and phaseouts can be complex, reviewing this deduction with a tax professional is especially important.
+Because eligibility rules and phaseouts can be complex, reviewing this deduction as part of a broader tax strategy remains important.

 Clean Energy Tax Incentives

-For homeowners, certain credits remain in place for qualifying upgrades, including energy-efficient windows and insulation, heat pumps, and renewable energy systems such as solar and battery storage.
-These incentives are subject to annual limits and detailed eligibility rules, so not every project will qualify.
-Verifying eligibility before moving forward is important.
+For homeowners, certain credits may still apply to qualifying improvements such as energy-efficient windows and insulation, heat pumps, and renewable energy systems including solar panels and battery storage.
+These incentives are subject to annual limits, technical requirements, and documentation rules, so eligibility should be confirmed before starting a project.

-Electric vehicle tax credits also continue in 2026, but far fewer vehicles qualify.
+Electric vehicle tax credits also remain available in 2026, but far fewer vehicles qualify.
 Eligibility depends on factors such as final assembly location, battery sourcing requirements, vehicle price caps, and the buyer’s income.
-Because qualifying models can change from year to year, it’s no longer safe to assume an EV purchase automatically comes with a tax credit.
+Because qualifying models and rules can change, it’s important to verify eligibility at the time of purchase rather than assume a credit will apply.

 Areas Where Rules Are Still Evolving

-Some provisions included in the broader legislation are still being interpreted or clarified through IRS guidance.
-These include:
+Some provisions included in the broader legislation continue to be clarified through IRS guidance, including:

-• Special deductions related to tip and overtime income, which may apply in limited circumstances and are subject to income thresholds
+• Potential deductions related to tip and overtime income, which may apply only in limited situations and are subject to income thresholds

-• New child-related savings programs, which have been discussed publicly but are still awaiting full IRS implementation details
+• New child-related savings programs that have been discussed publicly but are still awaiting full implementation details

-• Certain clean energy and electric vehicle incentives, where eligibility and expiration dates depend on the specific credit involved
+• Certain clean energy and electric vehicle incentives, where eligibility and timelines depend on the specific credit involved

-If any of these areas affect you, it’s important to confirm how the rules apply before taking action.
+If any of these areas affect your situation, confirming how the rules apply before taking action is important.

 Planning Ahead

-The tax rules now in effect will influence how you earn, save, invest, and plan for the future.
-While some opportunities required action before the end of 2025, many of the most impactful changes are ongoing and will affect your financial decisions for years to come.
+The tax rules now in effect influence how you earn, save, invest, and plan for the future.
+While some opportunities under prior rules are no longer available, many of the most impactful provisions are ongoing and can shape financial decisions for years to come.

 Whether you’re supporting a family, preparing for retirement, running a business, or thinking about long-term legacy planning, understanding how these rules fit into your broader financial picture is key.

-At Navalign, we help you make sense of what applies to you and adjust your plan with clarity and confidence.
-From managing taxable income to coordinating long-term strategies, we’re here to help you stay aligned with your goals.
+At Navalign Wealth Partners, we work alongside you to interpret how these rules apply to your situation and adjust your plan with clarity and confidence.
+From managing taxable income to coordinating long-term strategies, we’re here to support you every step of the way.